leyresv/Book_Recommendation_System/README.md

 ## Usage

-Before using the recommendation system, you need to download and process the CMU book summaries dataset.
+Before using the recommendation system, you need to download and process the [CMU Book Summaries Dataset](https://www.cs.cmu.edu/~dbamman/booksummaries.html#:~:text=This%20dataset%20contains%20plot%20summaries,Creative%20Commons%20Attribution%2DShareAlike%20License.).
 To do it, open a terminal prompt on the root directory and introduce the following command:
 ```bash
 python data/utils.py
 ```